Safdari10/Safdari10/README.md

 ---

 ## 📂 Recent Projects, features and fixes
+#### All my work except the PR creation are not reflected in the my contribution tracker hence the days with no or few contributions.
+The Repos for RevoTech are not reflecting, hence I have added some work example below.
 ### 🚦 **RevoSight Web App – Responsive Styles & UI Refactor**
 **Tech Stack:** Next.js, TypeScript, CSS Modules, React Query